nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 **Vehicle Detection Project**

+In this project, a SVM classifier is developed to detect cars for self-driving purposes.
+The SVM classifier is trained with 17000+ car and none car image datasets using Histogram of Oriented Gradients (HOG) and other features.
+The trained SVM is applied on the image using a sliding window approach.
+When applied on a video stream, the detection heatmap is constructed as a weighted average of multiple images to remove false detections.
+In the end, this vehicle detection pipeline successfully works on a video stream collected by a self-driving car.

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier